Skip to main content

 • cyantraniliprole (Verimark): 10 to 13.5 oz/A; PHI 0d, REI 4h, Bee: H, Group 28.
 For soil applications at planting.

-• diazinon (Diazinon* AG500): For pre-plant broadcast and incorporation applications: 2 to 3 qt/A; For transplant water drench applications: 4 to 8 oz/50 gal water; PHI 7d, REI 4 days, Bee: H, Group 1B.
+• diazinon (Diazinon* AG500): 2 to 3 qt/A (pre-plant broadcast and incorporation applications), 4 to 8 oz/50 gal water (transplant water drench); PHI 7d, REI 4 days, Bee: H, Group 1B.
 Broccoli, Brussels sprouts, cabbage, cauliflower only.
 Transplant water treatments may result in stand reduction due to plant stress at time of transplanting.

 • spinetoram (Radiant SC): 5 to 10 oz/A; PHI 1d, REI 4h, Bee: M, Group 5.
 Suppression only.
-For direct seeded crops, apply directly to base of plants and adjacent soil when crop has developed to the two true leaf stage, and make second application 2-3 weeks later.
+For direct-seeded crops, apply directly to base of plants and adjacent soil when crop has developed to the two true leaf stage, and make second application 2-3 weeks later.
 For transplanted crops, apply immediately after transplanting and make second application 2-3 weeks later.
-A third application may be needed under high cabbage root maggot pest pressure conditions, such as when there is a large amount of debris from a previous brassica crop or when adjacent brassica fields are being harvested.
+A third application may be needed under high pest pressure conditions, such as when there is a large amount of debris from a previous brassica crop or when adjacent brassica fields are being harvested.
 For optimum control, direct the spray in a narrow band at the base of the plants.
-Do not make more than three applications of Group 5 insecticides (spinetoram and spinosad) per crop cycle for cabbgage root maggot suppression.
+Do not make more than 3 applications of Group 5 insecticides (spinetoram and spinosad) per crop cycle for cabbage root maggot suppression.
 For brassica leafy vegetables only (e.g., broccoli, Brussels sprouts, cabbage, kale).
 Not for brassica roots (e.g., radish, turnip).

 • tolfenpyrad (Torac): 21 fl oz/A; PHI 1d, REI 12h, Bee: H, Group 21A.